icpctools/icpctools/Resolver/README.md

 The Resolver itself is a collection of Java programs (components).
 The distribution is a self-contained package which contains all the Java libraries and other components necessary to run the Resolver.
-(Note however, that Java Version 11 or higher must be installed on the machine.)
+(Note however, that Java version 17 or higher must be installed on the machine.)

 #### Operation